 Many of the day's details, from Erika's pueblo dress to the printed escort cards and florals at the reception, were inspired by Mexican embroidery.
 Other touches included three tres leches cakes, papel picado banners, and maracas, which Erika says she didn't quite think through.
 “I found lavender hand-painted ones from Mexico to match the bridesmaids’ dresses, but when they arrived, they were tiny and attached to safety pins," she recalls with a laugh.
 "We purchased larger ones, too, and used the miniature ones as part of each place setting.
 Our guests added them to their outfits!”

-Claribel & Kirubel
+Claribel and Kirubel

 Claribel Vidal and Kirubel Teshome's love story began in a small Lower East Side bar in Manhattan, fondly known by the couple for its infusion of hip hop and reggae music.
 After laughing about how similar their names are—"What were the odds of two unique names being so similar?
-It 'had to be a sign,'" she recalls—they exchanged numbers, and four years later, they were planning their wedding!
+It had to be a sign," she recalls—they exchanged numbers, and four years later, they were planning their wedding!

 Claribel and Kirubel's Long Island City celebration honored the way they met, while also incorporating the bride's Dominican and the groom's Ethiopian cultures.
 At a rooftop restaurant overlooking the Manhattan skyline, the bride delivered her speech in both Spanish and Amharic, as speaking in their parent's native languages was "exemplary of how they will continue to preserve both languages in their union."